Ann Tenno: Early life

 In 1971 she graduated from Tartu Secondary School No. 5.
 In 1976 she graduated with a degree in algebra from the Faculty of Mathematics at the University of Tartu.
 She then worked in the field of mathematics in the Economic Department of the University of Tartu and Department of Mathematics of the Tallinn University of Technology until 1984, when she began working at the Design Institute of Cultural Monuments as a photographer.

 Career

-Tenno has worked as a freelance photographer, and her images have been compiled and published in numerous books of other authors.
+Ann Tenno has worked as a freelance photographer, and her images have been compiled and published in numerous books of other authors.
 Her photo exhibitions were mainly in the 1980s, and she has since published numerous photographic books which have been warmly received by critics.
 In 1998 she published a book of photographs of the Estonian capital of Tallinn, and in 2002 she published a book of photographs on the churches of Estonia.
 The Baltic Times praised the photographs, saying that they "fill the airy room with exotic sights".
 She is also the co-author with Juhan Maiste of Manor Houses of Estonia.
 This book received considerable acclaim and was cited by City paper: the Baltic States as "the most beautiful book on Estonian manors".
 The Baltic Review cited her as a "well known" photographer of Estonia whose works provide "a genuine depiction of life in contemporary Estonia."
+Ann Tenno's works are in the collections of the San Francisco Museum of Modern Art (SFMOMA) and the Museum of Contemporary Photography (MoCP) in Chicago.